nsupdate-info/nsupdate.info/docs/user.rst

 For the related hosts's address, p is same prefix as above (the host is on same network), but r comes from what you entered as interface ID into the related host record.

-The interface ID must be a proper suffix notation.
-A proper suffix notation starts with `::`
+The interface ID must be a proper notation.
+For IPv6 a interface ID might look like `::rrrr:rrrr:rrrr:rrrr`, for IPv4 a interface ID might look like `r.r.r.r`.

+If you leave the interface ID field empty, that means not to create such a DNS record.

 In other words: